Coagulation: Coagulation cascade

 The coagulation cascade of secondary hemostasis has two initial pathways which lead to fibrin formation.
 These are the contact activation pathway (also known as the intrinsic pathway), and the tissue factor pathway (also known as the extrinsic pathway), which both lead to the same fundamental reactions that produce fibrin.
 It was previously thought that the two pathways of coagulation cascade were of equal importance, but it is now known that the primary pathway for the initiation of blood coagulation is the tissue factor (extrinsic) pathway.
 The pathways are a series of reactions, in which a zymogen (inactive enzyme precursor) of a serine protease and its glycoprotein co-factor are activated to become active components that then catalyze the next reaction in the cascade, ultimately resulting in cross-linked fibrin.
 Coagulation factors are generally indicated by Roman numerals, with a lowercase a appended to indicate an active form.

 The coagulation factors are generally enzymes called serine proteases, which act by cleaving downstream proteins.
-The exceptions are tissue factor, FV, FVIII, FXIII.
-Tissue factor, FV and FVIII are glycoproteins, and Factor XIII is a transglutaminase.
+The exceptions are tissue factor, FIV, FV, FVIII, FXIII.
+Tissue factor, FV, and FVIII are glycoproteins; Factor IV is a calcium ion; and Factor XIII is a transglutaminase.
 The coagulation factors circulate as inactive zymogens.

 The coagulation cascade is therefore classically divided into three pathways.
 The tissue factor and contact activation pathways both activate the "final common pathway" of factor X, thrombin and fibrin.

 Tissue factor pathway (extrinsic)

-The main role of the tissue factor (TF) pathway is to generate a "thrombin burst", a process by which thrombin, the most important constituent of the coagulation cascade in terms of its feedback activation roles is released very rapidly.
+The main role of the tissue factor (TF) pathway is to generate a "thrombin burst", a process by which thrombin, the most important constituent of the coagulation cascade in terms of its feedback activation roles, is released very rapidly.
 FVIIa circulates in a higher amount than any other activated coagulation factor.
 The process includes the following steps: